AWS Solutions Architect – Associate Certification Preparation Update

 Learn how to create an isolated network using Amazon Virtual Private Cloud (VPC)

-Exam: Foundations for Solution Architect Associate
+Knowledge Check: Foundations for Solution Architect Associate

 This course briefly introduces Domain One - Designing Resilient Architectures.